OP-LoRA: The Blessing of Dimensionality: Related Work

-\textbf{Low-rank Fine-Tuning:} Low-rank fine-tuning, specifically with LoRA (Low-Rank Adaptation) \cite{huh2021low}, has emerged as a powerful approach for adapting pre-trained models with minimal additional parameters.
+\textbf{Low-rank finetuning:} Low-rank finetuning, specifically with LoRA (Low-Rank Adaptation)~\citep{huh2021low}, has emerged as a powerful approach for adapting pre-trained models with minimal additional parameters.
 A number of follow ups have emerged, improving performance.
-AdaLoRA~\cite{zhang2023adalora} prunes weights during training.
-DoRA~\cite{liu2024dora} adds a magnitude scaling vector to the updated matrix.
-RoSA~\cite{nikdan2024rosa} adds a sparse weight update to the low-rank update, but requires a full-finetuning pass to compute the weight mask.
-OLoRA\cite{buyukakyuz2024olora} and PiSSA~\cite{meng2024pissa} ease optimization by initializing LoRA orthogonally.
-However, they are prone to overfitting due to removing important components from the frozen base weights.
-We find PiSSA to give lower performance than standard LoRA for Stable Diffusion finetuning in Section \ref{sec:image_generative}.
-In this work we focus mostly on over-parameterizing LoRA, since it is a primary shared component of all follow ups, and demonstrate that overparameterization improves performance on the recent highly performant variant DoRA.
+AdaLoRA~\citep{zhang2023adalora} prunes weights during training.
+DoRA~\citep{liu2024dora} adds a magnitude scaling vector to the updated matrix.
+RoSA~\citep{nikdan2024rosa} adds a sparse weight update to the low-rank update, but requires a full-finetuning pass to compute the weight mask.
+OLoRA~\citep{buyukakyuz2024olora} and PiSSA~\citep{meng2024pissa} ease optimization by initializing LoRA orthogonally.
+However, they remove important pre-trained components from the frozen base weights.
+Another approach is to make the LoRA optimization trajectory similar to that of full finetuning: LoRA-GA~\citep{wanglora} initializes LoRA parameters to an SVD approximation of the full-finetuning gradient, while LoRA-Pro~\citep{anonymous2025lorapro} and ScaledAdamW~\citep{zhang2024riemannian} project full-tuning gradients onto the LoRA subspace.
+Both have computational overhead resulting in extended training times: LoRA-Pro requires expensive computations in gradient projection while LoRA-GA requires a full-finetuning pass similar to RoSA.
+Deep LoRA~\citep{yaras2024compressible} learns an over-parameterized LoRA first before compressing it, leveraging the over-parameterization for improved training.
+However, the compression is an expensive process, and therefore impractical at scale. \\ \textbf{Reparameterization with hypernetworks:}~\citet{ha2016hypernetworks} generate weights of an LSTM and CNN from a neural network, introducing the concept of HyperNetworks.
+However, their focus is relaxing weight sharing in LSTMs and reducing parameter count in convolutional networks for image classification.
+In contrast, we leverage over-parameterization for improved performance.
+HyperDreamBooth~\citep{ruiz2023hyperdreambooth} generates initializations for LoRA parameters from an input image.
+Instead, we learn our parameter-generating MLP with a learned parameter vector as input.
+HyperLoader~\citep{ortiz2024hyperloader} uses a hypernetwork to generate adapters, but shares parameters between layers and tasks.
+We show that this shared structure severely reduces performance in Table \ref{tab:commonsense}.\\ \textbf{Convergence Properties of Neural Networks:} Understanding the convergence behavior of neural networks has been a subject of significant research interest~\citep{du2019gradient,nguyen2017loss}.~\citet{du2019gradient} find that gradient descent can find global optima in ResNets.~\citet{huang2020understanding} find that optimizers are biased to flat minima in overparameterized models, and coin the term the ``blessing of dimensionality''.
+Most relevant to OP-LoRA, though, is~\citet{arora2018optimization}'s work showing that stacking linear layers can function as an implicit acceleration mechanism in gradient descent. \\